swifty99/esphome-motorized-slider/README.md

 - **Trajectory Following** – Moves the slider to a target position using a planned motion profile (fast P control).
 - **Force Feedback** – Applies a restoring force when the slider deviates from preset "rastpunkte" (detents), with damping and friction compensation.
 - **Manual Override Detection** – Detects when the user manually moves the slider and temporarily disables force feedback.
-- **Self-Initialization and Calibration** – Automatically performs initialization steps including moving the slider to middle, autotuning filter parameters, and determining friction parameters.
+- **Self-Initialization and Calibration** – Automatically performs initialization steps including moving the slider to endpoints.
+Autotuning filter parameters, and determining friction parameters not completely implemented.

 ## Prerequisites